oliverspryn/pixel-web-services/README.md

 ## Configure the Scripts

-The scripts include default paths to various files and must be properly configured before use.
+The scripts include a basic set of default configurations which require modification before use.

 1. Open `pixel.desktop` and point the reference to the shell script to the fully qualified path for `run.sh`

 1. Open `run.sh` and adjust the path to `pixel.jar` to use the correct, fully qualified path

+1. Ensure the matrix type, corresponding to `-m` option in `run.sh`, is correct for your configuration per [this guide from Adafruit](https://learn.adafruit.com/web-enabled-pixel-on-raspberry-pi/usage#command-line-switches)

 1. Ensure `run.sh` has execute permissions: `chmod +x run.sh`